 Shedding After Stopping Birth Control

-If you experience shedding after stopping the birth control pill, this is because your body is mimicking the post-partum period after a woman has a child, during which there’s a tendency to shed for up to 1 to 6 months after.
-Although that averages out to about 3 months, “it can take as long as a month before hair growth is consistent and women notice that the loss of hair has ended,” says Dr. Firshein.
+If you experience shedding after stopping the birth control pill, this is because your body is mimicking the postpartum period after a woman has a child, during which there’s a tendency to shed for up to one to six months after.
+Although that averages out to about three months, “it can take as long as a month before hair growth is consistent and women notice that the loss of hair has ended,” says Dr. Firshein.

 The upside of this is that this process is temporary and hair should grow back within that period of time.
 “Hair usually grows back consistently although slowly,” he adds.
 To make sure you don’t heighten the problem, take it easy on your mane.
 “I generally recommend that women stay away from using very fine combs, over combing, using hair rollers, putting stress on the hair because that’s going to exacerbate it and make it seem that the problem is worse than it is,” he advises.